Health and social services – Recovery and Resilience Plan

 Measures under the Programme will support the goals for health and social services reform.

-EUR 353 at current prices
+EUR 353 million at current prices

 To improve access to health and social services and increase cost-effectiveness, four areas of investment are identified:

 - promoting the implementation of maximum waiting times and reducing the backlog in care, rehabilitation and other services